spotinst/help/src/docs/elastigroup/tutorials/elastigroup-tasks/join-an-existing-elb.md

 * Basic Settings
   * Name: Name of the Elastigroup cluster.
-  * Region: AWS region the ASG is in.
+  * Region: AWS region the ELB is in.
   * Description: A few words describing the purpose of the Elastigroup.
 * Capacity Settings
   * Capacity Unit: Choose Instance of CPUs